 Here’s the good news: fall is really the best time to take control of your air conditioning issues and decide if it makes sense to repair or replace your R22 air conditioner, or if retrofitting may be an option for you:

 - If you decide to replace, you’ll have more time to find the right system for your needs since the weather is cooling off and there’s less pressure to make a quick decision.
-Plus, if you replace commercial AC equipment in 2018, you can write off the ENTIRE COST on your taxes!
+Plus, if you replace commercial AC equipment now, you can write off the ENTIRE COST on your taxes!
 That makes a big expense much more manageable.
 Watch this video to learn more.

 - You may also have the opportunity to get a great price on “leftover” units.